 SoMa's Modern Indian Moment

 San Francisco's South of Market district has become the proving ground for a new generation of Indian cooking that owes as much to Californian ingredient culture as to the subcontinent's own regional traditions.
 Over the past several years, a cluster of modern Indian restaurants has converged on the city, each staking out a slightly different position on the spectrum between tradition and transformation.
-Rooh, at 333 Brannan Street, sits toward the more experimental end of that range, holding a Michelin Plate alongside a 2025 Opinionated About Dining Casual ranking of #554 in North America — a significant climb from its #812 position in 2024.
-That upward movement in a competitive annual ranking is the clearest available signal that the kitchen is tightening, not resting.
+Rooh, at 333 Brannan Street, is a Modern Indian restaurant in San Francisco that holds a Michelin Plate and a 2025 Opinionated About Dining Casual ranking of #554 in North America.

 The Kitchen's Collaborative Logic

 This kind of cross-referencing requires more than a single chef's vision.
-The cocktail program, which OAD's notes single out as notable, functions as a parallel editorial voice to the kitchen: botanicals that echo what is happening on the plate, drinks that extend rather than interrupt a meal built around spice.
-The front-of-house role in a room like this is to manage the translation , between a menu that moves in unexpected directions and a dining room that may range from Indian food specialists to guests encountering these flavour traditions for the first time.
+The cocktail program functions as a parallel voice to the kitchen, with botanicals that echo what is happening on the plate and drinks that extend rather than interrupt a meal built around spice.
+The front-of-house role in a room like this is to manage the translation, between a menu that moves in unexpected directions and a dining room that may range from Indian food specialists to guests encountering these flavour traditions for the first time.
 That translation work, done well, is what separates a technically accomplished kitchen from one that also reads as genuinely hospitable.

 How the Menu Moves

-OAD's description points to spice-marinated chicken with kataifi and dessert compositions that pair cashew praline cake with phirni mousse and thandai ice cream.
+The menu includes spice-marinated chicken with kataifi and desserts that pair cashew praline cake with phirni mousse and thandai ice cream.
 What those descriptions signal, even without tasting notes, is a kitchen comfortable working across registers: savoury preparations that draw on deep spice knowledge, and sweet courses that use Indian dairy and nut traditions as structural elements rather than decorative ones.
-The pricing, as OAD notes, sits at a premium relative to approachable Indian dining in the Bay Area, but the ingredient quality and technique that justify it are legible in the menu's construction.
+The pricing sits at a premium relative to approachable Indian dining in the Bay Area, but the ingredient quality and technique that justify it are legible in the menu's construction.

 Where Rooh Sits in San Francisco's Indian Dining Field